Dee Barton: Back to the Mid-South: Memphis TN, Jackson MS

 In 1973 Barton moved to Memphis TN to become musical director for the William B. Tanner Company (recording studio, media, jingle writing).
 He worked there until 1988 when he left to work independently and teach seminars at schools.
+During that decade, he also scored several films for Earl Owensby Studios, a low-budget B-movie studio based in North Carolina.

 His 1996 album, The Dallas Jazz Orchestra Plays Dee Barton, was nominated for a Grammy.
 He continued for live music performances and in films mainly with London Symphony Orchestra and in Europe.

 In 1998 Barton moved to Brandon, Mississippi, and he became composer in residence at Jackson State University.
 "I teach orchestration, composition and advanced theory.
 Working with kids is what I really enjoy.
 They're hungry for somebody that has done it, rather than somebody that has gone to school all their life."

 Personal life

 Barton's first marriage was to Jeri Catheryne Robinson.
 They had two sons, DeWells Barton III (b.
 29 September 29, 1959, Collin County, Texas) and Shannon Barton (b.
 October 14, 1962, Los Angeles, California).
 He has three grandchildren, DeWells Barton III's children: Cole Barton (b.
 October 18, 1999 Los Angeles, California) and Haley Barton (b.
 February 1, 2002 Denton, Texas), and Shannon Barton's child: Jake Barton (b.
 1997 Los Angeles, California) His second wife was Jane E. Earl (married August 15, 1965 Los Angeles – divorced, September 1969, Los Angeles).
 Dee's brother, William D. "Bill" Barton, was a trombonist, pianist, arranger and band leader.
 He died December 8, 2007.
-Barton died in Brandon, Mississippi, on December 3, 2001, at the age of 64.